 ROASTED THAI VEGETABLE PIE

-3 teaspoons Pick ‘n Pay garlic, ginger and dhania paste
+- 3 tsp Pick ‘n Pay garlic, ginger and dhania paste

-Step 3.)
-Combine 30ml sunflower oil, orange zest and garlic, ginger and dhania paste in a bowl and mix well.
+3.)
+Combine 2 tablespoons of sunflower oil, orange zest and garlic, ginger and dhania paste in a bowl and mix well.
 Add the frozen vegetables and toss well to coat them in the oil.